Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Problem settings

 \\

-In addition to them, we adopted a simple task of associative recall (AR), which is typically employed in studying ICL, where the model is supposed to simply memorize the key:value mapping rules demonstrated in the prompt and apply them to the target question.
+In addition to them, we adopted a simple task of associative recall (AR), which is typically employed in studying ICL, where the model is supposed to simply memorize the key: value mapping rules demonstrated in the prompt and apply them to the target question.
 Linguists may be more interested in the task of, for example, syntactic transformation to an interrogative sentence~\cite{mccoy-etal-2020-syntax} based on the original poverty of the stimulus argument in the language domain~\cite{chomsky1980rules}.
-However, such a realistic task interferes with the models' meta-linguistic knowledge; thus, we adopted artificial (and somewhat simpler) ones.
+However, the models' inference on such a realistic task may interfere with their meta-linguistic knowledge, which is inherently hard to track with IA methods; thus, we adopted synthetic tasks.\footnote{See Appendix~\ref{appendix:cot-setting} for results on tasks with chain-of-thought format.}

 \paragraph{Foil token} A contrastive explanation needs a foil token corresponding to an explicit negative label (\cref{sec:method-def}).
 We use the token/answer corresponding to an alternative rule (conflicting the disambiguating example) as the foil token.